pablo-grande/d0017d-initial-programming-in-java/README.md

 3. Select the **Codespaces** tab
 4. Click **Create codespace on main**

 > The environment takes about two to three minutes to set up the first time.
+Do not click anything, else you may corrupt the repository

 ---